rmloveland/scsh-manual-texinfo/README.md

 # Scsh 0.6.7 Manual in GNU Texinfo Format

-This is a work in progress.
-Build it using the command

-    makeinfo --html --force scsh.texi

-The current status is that I've finally completed the main part of the work.
-Conversion to Texinfo is complete, modulo `makeinfo' build errors.
+This is the Scsh 0.6.7 manual, converted to the Texinfo documentation format.
+It builds cleanly with HTML, Info, and PDF output.
+This includes all function and variable indices.

-In the process of doing the conversion, I've edited some sections *very slightly* in order to do the following:
+During the conversion I've lightly edited the manual in places, with the following aims:

-* Correct grammar and spelling errors
+* Correct grammar and spelling

-* Use terms consistently (see the file `style-guide.org')
+* Consistent use of terms (this is still underway; see the file `style-guide.org')

-* Get Texinfo to stop screaming (it insists you use parenthetical notes in specific ways, for example)

-* Use slightly more idiomatic English
+* Clean Texinfo builds